tosp-memo-life-task/memo-life-task/README.md

 Run `npx nx run-many --target=build` to build every app of the project.

 Run `npx nx build <app name>` to build a specific app.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## CI/CD

+We are using GitHub Actions for CI, which triggers a CD build on [Railway](https://railway.app/) if every test and the migration ran without errors.

 ## Documentation